HoiJean/djangoforbeginners-book/manuscript/ch3.md

 On Windows, see the [Heroku CLI page](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) to correctly install either the 32-bit or 64-bit version.

-Once installation is complete you can close our new command line tab and return to the initial tab with the `simple` virtual environment active.
+Once installation is complete you can close our new command line tab and return to the initial tab with the `pages` virtual environment active.

 Type the command `heroku login` and use the email and password for Heroku you just set.

 {title="Command Line",lang="text"}
 ~~~~~~~~
-(simple) $ heroku login
+(pages) $ heroku login
 Enter your Heroku credentials:
 Email: will@wsvincent.com
 Password: *********************************